RonakDedhiya/Early-Warning-Fault-Detection/README.md

 # Early-Warning-Fault-Detection
-Problem statement/Background:- Build a Tensorflow Model to do early detection of machine failure ( on basis of memory consumption)
+Problem statement/Background:- Build a Tensorflow Model to do early detection of machine failure ( on basis of memory consumption)  With proper machine monitoring, we could achieve preventive maintenance, improved safety and cost savings.

 High Level Requirement :-Python 3.6,Tensorflow 1.4, sklearn, keras